 In the U.S. market, there are literally thousands of window lines to choose from.
-Chris Mathis of MCSquared, a building-science consulting firm that focuses on windows, doors, and skylights, underscores this fact by explaining that it doesn't take much to get into the window-manufacturing business and capture local markets with cut-rate pricing.
+Chris Mathis, principal of Mathis Consulting Co.
+(MC2) and the founding director of the National Fenestration Rating Council, underscores this fact by explaining that it doesn't take much to get into the window-manufacturing business and capture local markets with cut-rate pricing.
 "These are the companies," Mathis cautions, "that may not be around when the glass fails."

 To pick a window that will last, start with the warranty, Mathis advises.
 Look for a non-prorated, transferable warranty good for 20 years on the glass and at least 10 years on non-glass parts.
 These solid warranties are available from most of the bigger window companies, but Mathis says it's surprising how many companies do not offer such a warranty at all, or do not offer it on all their window lines.
 This reflects a serious compromise in the quality of a large percentage of the windows sold.
 Nearly 30% of the replacement windows installed today will replace windows that are only seven years old, reports Mathis.
 "That's a sad commentary on the quality of many windows out there."

 Common failures.
 The most common window failure is the breakdown of the seal on an insulated glass unit.
 If the seal blows, the window will fog up between the panes, and a lost seal causes a drastic reduction in window R-value.
 Even if the seal fails gradually, air and moisture slowly entering the windowpane tends to oxidize the low-E coating, turning it into a high-E coating that absorbs heat rather than reflects it away.
 This oxidation will look exactly like the salt spray that sticks to the glass, except that it can't be washed off.
 It looks like a permanent blur between the windowpanes.